rukasakurai/durable_test_app/README.md

    This will start the Azure Functions runtime locally, hosting your durable functions.

-3. Note the URL where your HTTP trigger function is running
+3. Note the URL where your HTTP trigger function is running.

-### Starting the React Frontend
+#### Starting the React Frontend

 1. In a separate terminal, navigate to the frontend directory: